OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/excel-api-requirement-sets.md

 * `add(name: string, reference: Range or string, comment: string)`Adds a new name to the collection of the given scope.
 * `addFormulaLocal(name: string, formula: string, comment: string)` Adds a new name to the collection of the given scope using the user's locale for the formula.

-### Settings API in in Excel namespace
+### Settings API in the Excel namespace

-[Setting](/javascript/api/excel/excel.setting) object represents a key-value pair of a setting persisted to the document.
-Now, we've added settings related APIs under Excel namespace.
-This doesn't offer net new functionality - however this make easy to remain in the promise based batched API syntax reduce the dependency on common API for Excel related tasks.
+The [Setting](/javascript/api/excel/excel.setting) object represents a key-value pair of a setting persisted to the document.
+Now, we've added settings-related APIs under the Excel namespace.
+These APIs don't provide net new functionality, since you were previously able to use the Common API to manage document settings.
+However, by using these APIs in the Excel namespace, you can use promise-based, batched API syntax and reduce the dependency on the Common API for Excel-related tasks.

 APIs include `getItem()` to get setting entry via the key, `add()` to add the specified key:value setting pair to the workbook.